Welcome to Fall 2018–We Need You!!!

 As you probably know, AYSO is built on the concept of volunteering and one of the most important roles that need to be filled is that of the Referee.
 Many of you have no experience with the game of soccer but don’t let that stop you!
 Learning how to do it is easy.
 We are also trying to boost our numbers of female referees to help serve as great role models for the Kids (so don’t shy away from volunteering to be a referee, ladies!).

-Each team should try and recruit at least three (3) volunteer referees to keep the referee pool growing, ensure there are enough referees to work the games all season long, and share the workload as each team in 9U-14U needs to acquire 15 volunteer points in order to advance in the Regional Playoffs.
+Each team should try and recruit at least three (3) volunteer referees to keep the referee pool growing, ensure there are enough referees to work the games all season long, and share the workload.
+Each team in 9U-14U divisions need to acquire 15 volunteer “points” in order to advance in the Regional Playoffs.
 (See “Referee Volunteer Points Program” on the website.)

 5U-7U Age Divisions: Learning how to “Referee” the youngest divisions (5U-7U) only takes one morning of “orientation” on Opening Day.
 At these levels it basically boils down to blowing the whistle to start and stop the game, mixed in with little friendly reminders on how to keep the game safe for the kids, and also how to get the play going again when the ball goes out of play (out of bounds).
 We are striving for one adult volunteer per family to participate in officiating–so please plan on coming out for the Referee Orientation, on September 15th, 7:30-8:30AM.
 Stay tuned for e-mails and announcements for more information.
 You will receive a quick lesson on how to manage the younger games (plus a fashionable new yellow referee t-shirt, hat and whistle).
 It’s so easy and fun, plus you get to be out there on the field with the Kids!

 8U and Older Divisions: Learning to referee the older divisions (8U and above) takes a little more time including either a 1-day course OR an on-line component plus a short in-class course.
-Stay tuned for announcements of upcoming classes on our website.
+Please go to the list of upcoming courses listed on the “Upcoming Referee Training Course Schedule” link.

 Remember, as your child moves up through the older age divisions, every team they play on will need volunteer parent referees that have been “upgrading” along the way to learn the nuances of officiating the older players!!!
 Everybody starts with the “Regional Referee” certification and this is necessary for refereeing all 9U/10U games.
 After getting a little experience as a “Regional Referee” you will then be ready for the “Intermediate” certification needed for 12U.
 After that you may be so hooked on refereeing that you get yourself prepared to do the 14U games with an upgrade to “Advanced” certification.
 We hope you do!